Forest expansion of two-body partition functions for sparse interaction graphs: Forest expansion for two-body partition functions

 We thus have

 where $\Gamma(L,A)=\int_A^\infty t^{L-1} e^{-t} dt$.
 However, what we care about is the leading order in $L$ for $L\rightarrow \infty$.
 We have

 which concludes the proof.

-\textit{Cycle Dense graphs: Case $K$ and $L$ infinite.} Let us now consider the case in which now $K$ is unbounded.
+\textit{Cycle Dense graphs: Case $K$ and $L$ infinite.} Let us now consider the case in which now $K$ is unbounded, but scales with the size of the loop in a particular manner.
 First, note that in the worst case scenario, these cycles are connected via a $1$-edge each.
 Thus, there is a number of $u$ variables involved given by $N_u=L_1+\cdots+L_K-K$.
 Since the number of $u$ variables has to be $N_u\leq \frac{N(N-1)}{2}$, we must have that for the minimum length of the cycle we have at most $K(L^*-1)\leq \frac{N(N-1)}{2}$.
-Thus, in general we can parametrize the growth of $K$ with $N$ via the scaling
+In general we can parametrize the growth of $K$ with $N$ via the scaling

 with $0\leq \eta\leq 2$ for $K\rightarrow \infty$, $N\rightarrow \infty$ and $N\rightarrow \infty$.
 On the other hand, we have the general bound

 Since we are interested in $L^{*}\rightarrow \infty$, necessarily we must have $L^*= N^\gamma$ for $c$ and $\gamma$ constants.
 Analogously, assume $K\sim N^{\gamma^\prime}$.
 Where we must have via a scaling argument that